 Not for the faint of heart

 Growing premium winegrapes well in Texas is an expensive endeavor.
-In June of 2012, we expended over 4,800 labor hours to pull leaves in the vineyard canopy, to thin the crop for a proper balance of foliage to the grapes, to lovingly tie up the individual canes, and finally to install bird netting on 10.5 miles of vineyard trellis.
-All of that effort to maximize the possibility of having a beautifully-ripened crop, thereby resulting in beautifully-drinking wines.
-We cannot wait for you to taste the fruit of our labors!
+In any given spring we expend extraordinary amounts of energy to pull leaves in the vineyard canopy, to thin the crop for a proper balance of foliage to the grapes, to lovingly tie up the individual canes, and finally to install bird netting on 12.5 miles of vineyard trellis.

 In all of our vineyard endeavors, we consider ourselves gardeners and stewards of the land – responsible for making our site more fertile for our grandchildren than it is presently.
 With each year’s harvest, vital nutrients are depleted from the soils.
 As such, each year we diligently rebuild the soil with organic composts, mulches and compost tea applications in order to add back to the soil in a responsible and sustainable manner.
 Essentially, we build our fruit from the ground up.

 The specific varietals that we grow commercially are: Aglianico, Tempranillo, Viognier, Syrah and Petite Sirah.
 Additionally, our 1.3 acre Library Test Block contains a host of other Italian, French, Portuguese, and Argentinian varietals that we grow experimentally before making larger commercial commitments.
 Our present vineyard has 16 acres of winegrapes.
 When you visit, you will drive in amongst them, which is a beautiful experience indeed!